Gnuhry/student-alarm/README.md

 - https://github.com/amlcurran/ShowcaseView

 ## used apis
-- https://openweathermap.org/ (only used in Beta Mode)
+- https://openweathermap.org/ ( used in Weather Beta Mode )